parkerdavis1/agave-portfolio/content/blog/2024-03-11-birds-music/2024-03-11-birds-music.md

 The fact that the starlings did not recognize the transposed melody seems to support bird cognition based on absolute pitch as was previously thought.
 A song sung in a different key is perceived as a completely different song to the starlings.
-Surprising!
+Apparently this is old news, but it is still intuitively surprising!

 ## Timbre